Super 8 film: Super 8 System

+Design

+Super 8 film and frame dimensions are specified by standards published by ANSI/SMPTE and ISO, including ISO 1700 and 3645; and ANSI/SMPTE ST 149 (superseding ANSI PH22.149) and ANSI/SMPTE ST 157 (superseding ANSI PH22.156M and PH22.157).

+The standard Super 8 cartridge is a rectangular box approximately 3×2+3/4×15/16 in and contains 50 feet of film.

 The Super 8 plastic cartridge is probably the fastest loading film system ever developed, as it can be loaded into the Super 8 camera in less than two seconds without the need to directly thread or touch the film.
 In addition, coded notches cut into the Super 8 film cartridge exterior allow the camera to recognize the film speed automatically.
 Not all cameras can read all the notches correctly, however, and there is some debate about which notches actually deliver the best results.
 Canon keeps an exhaustive list of their Super 8 cameras with detailed specifications on what film speeds can be used with their cameras.
-Usually, testing one cartridge of film can help handle any uncertainty a filmmaker may have about how well their Super 8 camera reads different film stocks.
+Usually, testing one cartridge of film can help settle any uncertainty a filmmaker may have about how well their Super 8 camera reads different film stocks.
 Color stocks were originally available only in tungsten (3400 K) Type A, and almost all Super 8 cameras come with a switchable daylight filter built in, allowing for both indoor and outdoor shooting.

-The original Super 8 film release was a silent system only, but in 1973 a sound on film version was released.
+The original Super 8 film release was a silent system only, but in 1973, a sound on film version was released.
 The film with sound had a magnetic soundtrack and came in larger cartridges than the original cartridge in order to accommodate the sound recording head in the film path.
 Sound film requires a longer film path (for smoothing the film movement before it reaches the recording head) and a second aperture for the recording head.
 Sound cameras are compatible with silent cartridges, but not conversely.
 Sound film is typically filmed at a speed of 18 or 24 frames per second.
-Kodak discontinued the production of Super 8 sound film in 1997, citing environmental regulations as the reason.
-The adhesive used to bond the magnetic track to the film is environmentally hazardous.
+Kodak discontinued the production of Super 8 sound film in 1997, citing environmental regulations, as the adhesive used to bond the magnetic track to the film is environmentally hazardous.

+Kodak introduced a 200 ft Super 8 cartridge with magnetic sound in 1974; the accompanying Supermatic 200 camera was identical to its existing Ektasound camera, but included a door which allowed the extended reels to extend through the top.